 - Extended Battery Life – up to 24 hours of continuous GPS tracking

-It also adds InReach compatibility, letting the device sync with Garmin’s satellite-based communication devices and maintain a connection to messaging even when you’re “off grid”.
-When you do have cell signal, its incident detection, theft alerts and group tracking help you and your friends see where everyone is and stay in touch with messaging.
-Retail remains at $599 for the head unit, with HR strap bundles and other options available for additional charge.
+It also adds InReach compatibility, letting the device sync with Garmin’s satellite-based communication devices and maintain a connection to messaging even when you’re “off-grid”.
+When you do have a cell signal, its incident detection, theft alerts, and group tracking help you and your friends see where everyone is and stay in touch with messaging.
+Retail remains at $599 for the head unit, with HR strap bundles and other options available for an additional charge.

 What’s new on the Garmin Edge 130 Plus?

 Originally introduced in early 2018 as a small, affordable-but-connected GPS cycling computer, the Edge 130 offers a tiny black and white screen and the ability to show essential ride metrics.
 And navigation, and phone/text alerts, etc. Basic, but advanced.